 3 liters per person per day, this is enough to drink, brush your teeth, and clean your dishes.

-If you are cooking food like rice, pasta, oats, or dehydrated meals, you need extra water.
+Remember if you are cooking food like rice, pasta, oats, or dehydrated meals, you need extra water.

 I hate dehydrated food!
 It is expensive and not very tasty, the only advantage is that it is light … but if you have to carry extra water, then it has no real advantage.